Middle East sanctions trouble stock markets

 Sales at British supermarket chains fell during the 12 weeks to June 16th, losing further ground to discounters Aldi and Lidl, industry data showed, leading shares of Tesco and Morrisons 1 per cent lower.

-On the mid-cap index, Petrofac tumbled 6.5 per cent after the oilfield services provider, dogged by legal challenges over the last two years, said its business was hit by challenges in Saudi Arabia and Iraq.
+On the mid-cap index, Petrofac tumbled 6.5 per cent after the oilfield services provider, dogged by legal challenges over the last two years, said its business had been hit by challenges in Saudi Arabia and Iraq.

 Rail operator Stagecoach gave up 6.6 per cent ahead of its annual results on Wednesday.

-The pan-European Stoxx 600 index dipped 0.1 per cent in thin trade with most of the Europe’s country indexes in the red.
+The pan-European Stoxx 600 index dipped 0.1 per cent in thin trade, with most of the Europe’s country indices in the red.

 Losses on the index stemmed mainly from the retail, auto and banking sectors.
 Renault shares slipped 2 per cent.
 Nissan Motor smashed hopes for a quick fix to strained relations with Renault, saying inequality between the partners could unravel their two-decade-old automaking alliance.